openstack/cinder-specs/specs/juno/volume-replication.rst

 Notifications impact
 --------------------

-Will add notification for enabling replication, promoting, syncing and dropping replication.
+Will add notification for promoting and re-enabling replication for volumes.

 Other end user impact
 ---------------------

-* End-user to use volume types to enable/disable replication.
+* End-user to use volume types to enable replication.

-* Cloud admin to use the *promote*, *sync* and *test* commands in the python-cinderclient to execute failover, failback and test.
+* Cloud admin to use the *replication-promote*, *replication-reenable* and *create --source-replica* commands in the python-cinderclient to execute failover, failback and test.

 Performance Impact
 ------------------

-* Scheduler now needs to choose two hosts instead of one based on additional input from the driver and volume type.

-* The periodic task will query the driver and back-end for status of all replicated volumes - running on the primary and secondary.

 * Extra db calls identifying if replication exists are added to retype, snapshot operations, etc will add a small latency to these functions.